mikeytown2/masternode/stake/energi.md

  [Linux](https://github.com/energicryptocurrency/energi/releases/download/v2.2.1/energicore-2.2.1-linux.tar.gz))
 - [recommended at least 100 NRG Coins](https://coinmarketcap.com/currencies/energi/#markets)
 - Help can be found on the [Discord chat](https://discord.gg/QACDTxt).
-  BE CAREFULL; only trust help via the ticket support system.
+  BE CAREFUL; only trust help via the ticket support system.
   Usernames are not unique on discord so only trust green, yellow, blue, and red users (people with roles) IN the Energi Discord server.

 <details><summary><strong>Click here for the Windows Setup:</strong></summary>